-- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details: - o the name of the medication required - o the dosage amount - the time the medication is to be taken - o how the medication is to be taken - o the dates the medication is required, or whether it is an ongoing medication - How the medication should be stored. - In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete. - If advice cannot be provided by a student's medical/health practitioner, the principal or the college nurse may agree that written authority can be provided by, or the Medication Authority Form can be completed by a student's parents/carers. - The principal / college nurse may need to consult with parents/carers to clarify written advice and consider student's individual preferences regarding medication administration (which may also be provided for in a student's Student Health Support Plan).
+- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details: - the name of the medication required - o the dosage amount - $\circ \quad$ the time the medication is to be taken - how the medication is to be taken - $\circ$ the dates the medication is required, or whether it is an ongoing medication - How the medication should be stored. - In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete. - If advice cannot be provided by a student's medical/health practitioner, the principal or the college nurse may agree that written authority can be provided by, or the Medication Authority Form can be completed by a student's parents/carers.